amcgready/Scanly/README.md

 # Scanly

-Scanly is a media file organizer that monitors directories for new files and creates an organized library using symbolic links.
+Scanly is a media file organizer that monitors directories for new files and creates an organized library using symbolic or hard links.

 ## Features